Cheapest Car to Insure for Teenagers

 Prioritize safety features and ratings

 Newer cars often include advanced safety features that enhance protection and can lower insurance costs.
-Look for vehicles with high safety ratings, which are typically cheaper to insure.
+Look for vehicles with high safety ratings, which are cheaper to insure.

 5. 5